Vitaliy Tymofiyenko

-Vitaliy Viktorovych Tymofiyenko (Віталій Вікторович Тимофієнко; born 4 January 1993) is a Ukrainian professional football midfielder who plays for Canadian Soccer League club FC Continentals.
+Vitaliy Viktorovych Tymofiyenko (Віталій Вікторович Тимофієнко; born 4 January 1993) is a Ukrainian professional football midfielder who plays for Canadian Soccer League club Toronto Falcons.

 Career

 Ukraine

 Tymofiyenko was the product of the youth systems of FC Metalurh Donetsk.
-He ultimately joined the senior team and made his debut on May 26, 2013, entering as a second-half substitute against FC Shakhtar Donetsk in the Ukrainian Premier League.
+He ultimately joined the senior team and made his debut on 26 May 2013, entering as a second-half substitute against FC Shakhtar Donetsk in the Ukrainian Premier League.
 He had limited match-time opportunities as he only played in 2 games throughout his two-year stint.
-Metalurh loaned him out to FC Stal Alchevsk for the 2013-14 season in the Ukrainian First League.
+Metalurh loaned him out to FC Stal Alchevsk for the 2013–14 season in the Ukrainian First League.
 The Luhansk-based club signed Tymofiyenko on a permanent basis the following season.

-Hirnyk-Sport Horishni Plavni acquired Tymofiyenko for the 2015-16 season.
+Hirnyk-Sport Horishni Plavni acquired Tymofiyenko for the 2015–16 season.
 He furthered his career in the second tier by returning to his home province to play with FC Avanhard Kramatorsk.
-His first professional goal was recorded with Avanhard in a match against FC Naftovyk Okhtyrka on November 9, 2016.
+His first professional goal was recorded with Avanhard in a match against FC Naftovyk Okhtyrka on 9 November 2016.
 In 2017, he secured a contract with FC Cherkashchyna.
 The organization experienced financial troubles the following year which resulted in the club being renamed and relegated to the Ukrainian Second League.
 The club rebounded the next season as it secured promotion to the second tier.

 Tymofiyenko would remain in the third tier in 2019 by signing with Veres Rivne.
 After only 3 matches with Veres, he was released from his contract.
-Veres secured promotion to the second tier which resulted in the recruitment of Tymofiyenko for the 2020-21 season.
+Veres secured promotion to the second tier which resulted in the recruitment of Tymofiyenko for the 2020–21 season.
 In his sophomore season with the western Ukrainian club, he aided in securing promotion to the top tier by winning the league title.

 His return to the premier league was short-lived as he played in only 12 matches and mutually terminated his contract with the club.
 Peremoha Dnipro secured the services of Tymofiyenko for the remainder of the season.

 Canada

 In the summer of 2022, he played abroad in southern Ontario in the Canadian Soccer League with FC Continentals.
 Throughout the season he helped the club secure a postseason berth by finishing fourth in the standings.
-He featured in the CSL Championship final where Continentals defeated Scarborough SC for the title.
+He featured in the CSL Championship final where the Continentals defeated Scarborough SC for the title.

+After the hiatus of FC Continentals for the 2023 season, he joined league rivals Toronto Falcons.
+He would help Toronto finish third in the standings.

+Minifootball career

+In 2023, he played with Sports Leagues Canada FC at The Soccer Tournament, finishing in second place.